How National Grid’s SAP Implementation Damaged Their Company

 In other instances, National Grid unknowingly paid vendors for the same invoice multiple times, which took extensive research and effort to uncover and correct.

-This quote describes a ridiculous situation that calls into question how much the system was tested before being cutover.
-This is not only the consulting firm’s responsibility, and questions around National Grid’s efforts in this area and the timeline that may have lead corners to be cut naturally arise.
+This quote describes a ridiculous situation that asks how much the system was tested before being cut over.
+This is not only the consulting firm’s responsibility, but questions around National Grid’s efforts in this area and the timeline that may have led corners to be cut naturally arise.
 The only way that this could have happened is if the National Grid management of the project was weak.
 Remember, this is WiPro.
 It is an Indian consulting firm.
-All of the managers at WiPro would have been corrupt and provided false information to National Grid executives and members of the project team.
+All of the managers at WiPro would have been corrupt and provided false information to National Grid executives and project team members.

 Claim #4: Cash Reconciliation Was a Disaster